japaf/foamgen/README.md

 - [binvox](http://www.patrickmin.com/binvox/)
 - [GSL](http://www.gnu.org/software/gsl/)

-On Ubuntu, all of these can be installed using:
+On Ubuntu, all of these can be installed as

 ```bash
 sudo ./install_dependencies.sh